 Telcos: What market failure?

-Telecommunications companies on both sides of the Tasman argue competition is enough to push down roaming prices and regulation is unnecessary.
+Telecommunications companies on both sides of the Tasman argue competition is enough to push down roaming prices.
+They say regulation is unnecessary.
 In Australia Optus says the problem is a lack of consumer information – that’s a startling, arrogant claim.

 True, prices have fallen in recent years – as much as 90 percent.
 Cynics might argue that’s less about competition and more about heading off government regulation.
 Meanwhile, the Commerce Commission also regulates roaming inside New Zealand.